KohlerHECTOR/PANDROIDE/README.md

 ## TODO

-Compatibility between CEM and Bernoulli Policy.
+* Compatibility between CEM and Bernoulli Policy.
-Fix plot axes and problem of last eval.
+* Fix plot axes and problem of last eval.
-Make a "CustomNetwork" class with dim of NN and policy type as arguments.
+* Make a "CustomNetwork" class with dim of NN and policy type as arguments.
-Compatibility of simple_rendering.py with all types of policy.
-Rebuild code for comparison so it runs both algo independently and then build plots.
-Rethink compatibility with Vignettes
+* Compatibility of simple_rendering.py with all types of policy.
+* Rebuild code for comparison so it runs both algo independently and then build plots.
+* Rethink compatibility with Vignettes.
+* Make better wrapper for Beta policy actions.